fofz/eye/README.md

 Open `test.ppm` with an image viewer and inspect the result.

 ## Using `graph`
 `graph` reads bytes from `stdin` and creates a 24-bit rgb image by indexing a 24-bit color palette with the input values.
 The output is written to a file as a binary PPM image. `graph` requires command line arguments.
-The first argument that is not an option specifies the output file destination.
-For example `graph out.ppm` will output to `out.ppm` Options include:
+The first argument that is not an option specifies the output file.
+For example `graph out.ppm` will write to `out.ppm` Options for `graph` include:
-* `-r` size e.g. `-r 320x240'
+* `-r` size e.g. `-r 320x240` specify the size of the image
-* `-p` palette e.g. `-p palette/flowers`
+* `-p` palette e.g. `-p palette/flowers` specify the palette
-* `-s` shift e.g. `-s 640` to shift the palette by 640 positions
+* `-s` shift e.g. `-s 640` shift the palette by 640 positions